streamingTurtles/capstone-crypto/README.md

   &nbsp;
   - - -
   ## Project Description:
   - This is an fullstack application.
-This application will use live public crypto currency current price and determine when the price has dropped or increased by a user selected percentage price.
+This application will use live public crypto currency current price and determine when the price has dropped or increased by a user selected percentage.
 Once the current price has met the percentage change, a notification will be sent.

   &nbsp;
   - - -
-  ## Project Technologies:
+  ## Project Technologies: [using a PERN Stack]
-  - MERN Stack Application (Mongo, Express, React, Node) w/ Bootstrap
+  - Node
+  - Express
+  - React
+  - PostgreSQL